NeuralVFX/unreal-json-layout-plugin/USAGE.md

 ## Scene Setup

 - Make sure that your level has a `LevelSequenceActor` added to it
-- Also make sure that you LevelSequenceActor has a LevelSequence selected
+- Also make sure that your `LevelSequenceActor` has a `LevelSequence` selected
-- In the Content Manager, navigate to LayoutEditor Content
+- In the `Content Manager`, navigate to `LayoutEditor Content`
-- Right click JsonLayoutLoader and click `Run Editor Utility Widget`
+- Right click `JsonLayoutLoader` and click `Run Editor Utility Widget`

 ![](Images/attributes_a.jpg)